Carbon Footprint Savings

 Why EVs Win in Every State

-Electric motors are 3-4 times more efficient than combustion engines.
+Electric motors are 3 to 4 times more efficient than combustion engines.
 Even when electricity comes entirely from coal, the power plant operates at higher efficiency than a car engine, and much of the U.S. grid uses cleaner sources like natural gas, nuclear, wind, and solar.
 The result: EVs produce less CO2 per mile in all 50 states.

 Grid Mix Matters